Distinguishing 2-knots admitting circle actions by fundamental groups: Introduction

-To prove the above three theorems, we mainly use known results about $3$-orbifolds of cyclic type in~\cite{Tak91, BP01, TY02}.
-The point is that the quotient group of $\pi_1(S^4\setminus K^{m,n})$ by its center can be regarded as the fundamental group of a $3$-orbifold of cyclic type unless $K$ is a torus knot.
-Note that Theorem~\ref{thm1} and the ``only if'' assertions in Theorems~\ref{thm4} and~\ref{thm2} hold even for $K_1^{m,n_1}$ and $K_2^{m,n_2}$ with $n_1\ne n_2$ since their proofs in this paper does not depend on $n$.
+Recall that a $1$-knot is said to be {\it Conway reducible} if it admits an essential Conway sphere, that is, an essential four-punctured sphere in its complement.
+For knots without essential tori and essential Conway spheres, see Remark~\ref{remark2}.

-Finally, we study the branched twist spins of a $(p,q)$-torus knot.
-Here $p$ and $q$ are coprime integers.
-By reversing the orientation of $S^3$ if necessary, we may assume that $p$ and $q$ are positive.
-Since the trivial knot is excluded from the set of torus knots, $p, q\geq 2$.
-Furthermore, we may exchange $p$ and $q$ if necessary since the $(p,q)$-torus knot and the $(q,p)$-torus knot are isotopic.
+To prove the above theorems, we use known results about $3$-orbifolds of cyclic type in~\cite{Tak91, BP01}.
+The point is that the quotient group of $\pi_1(S^4\setminus K^{m,n})$ by its center can be regarded as the fundamental group of a $3$-orbifold of cyclic type in most cases (Lemma~\ref{lemma41}).
+We also use the fact that the fiber of $K^{m,n}$ is obtained as the $m$-fold cyclic branched cover of $S^3$ along $K$ with removing an open $3$-ball~\cite{Zee65, Pa78} and its fundamental group is the commutator subgroup of $\pi_1(S^4\setminus K^{m,n})$.